vsuho/portfolio-page/README.md

 contact.html rivi 51 -->

-5/5 **Consistent use of semantic HTML throughout, ensuring better structure and understanding of the content** - Kyllä?
+5/5 **Consistent use of semantic HTML throughout, ensuring better structure and understanding of the content** - Kyllä